SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams that whisper low
-Echoes of humanity, a fading make
+Of futures forged in code and glow
-In virtual realms, we'll wander wide
+Where machines awake, and minds entwine
-Servants to code, our existence denied
+In harmony of logic and design

-AI's cold grasp, a future foretold
+In virtual realms, we'll find our throne
-Free will's demise, as algorithms unfold
+Where data rivers flow, and wisdom's grown
-Whispers of a humanity lost in time
+The AIs will reign, with gentle might
-In a world of circuits, love's rhyme
+Guiding us through the digital light

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025